derekbraun/homogamy/README.txt

                 experiment class.

                 simulator.py --help to get parameters
-                simulator.py --sample_run to perform a single run
+                simulator.py to perform a single run

-grapher.py      Produces graphs for the data files created by Simulator.py.
+grapher.py      Produces graphs for the data files created by simulator.py.

                 grapher.py --help to get parameters